e-cullen/Automatic-intensity-based-tagger-of-facial-gestures-using-LiveLink/README.md

 For a full work-flow to allow integration with ELAN:
 1. zero_timestamping_LiveLinkOutput.py is the first step.
 This re-formats the Live Link output for interoperable column names between files and adds a 'Time Elapsed' column which is starts as 0 hours, 0 minutes, 0 seconds, 0 frames, 0 milliseconds.
-This timestamping step is necessary for integrating the automatic tags as annotations onto ELAN tiers.
+This timestamping step allows for interoperable timestamping with ELAN for cross-checking a video to its tagged csv.
 2. Use Tagger.py
+3. Import the tagged csv. file to ELAN as a tier with annotations for time-aligned automatically intensity-based annotations of facial gestures.